yuliaraitsyna/weather_app_react/README.md

 ## Functionality
 <img src="https://github.com/yuliaraitsyna/weather_app_react/blob/development/doc/weather_app.png" alt="Weather App">

+## Styles
+Implemented animation for loading.
+It apears when the current location is being calculated and current city name being fetched.
+Implemented error handling page that uploads when any error occures.

 ## How to run
 Install dependencies (from Technologies section).
 Than run this in terminal: